Skip to main content

 This involves carrying out six calculations that show the difference between the average earnings of men and women in the organisation.
 The results must be published on the company website and a government website within one calendar year of the snapshot date.

-Only one of the legal employing entities in the Duncan and Todd Group employed more than 250 employees on the snapshot date of 4th April 2020.
-However, as the majority of our employees were furloughed on that date, some of the data in the report only refers to the 25 employees who were working in the relevant pay period.
+Only one of the legal employing entities in the Duncan and Todd Group employed more than 250 employees on the snapshot date of 5th April 2022.
+Therefore calculations and the following report refer to Duncan and Todd Limited only.

 Calculations

 Calculations have been completed in line with the government guidelines.
-See below table summarising the results of these calculations for your review.
+See attached sheet summarising the results of these calculations for your review.

--When looking at the pay quartiles, the ideal situation – which would demonstrate that all employees have equal opportunity to progress to higher paid roles in the business, regardless of gender – would show an equal proportion of males to females in each pay quartile.
-As 74% of our population is female, we would aim to see 74% of employees in each quartile to be female.
+• When looking at the pay quartiles, the ideal situation – which would demonstrate that all employees have equal opportunity to progress to higher paid roles in the business, regardless of gender – would show an equal proportion of males to females in each pay quartile.
+As 86% of our population on the snapshot date was female, we would aim to see 86% of employees in each quartile to be female.

 Analysis